MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 = Introduction
 <introduction>
-Since 2018, the ISO/TS 12913 series of standards has provided a framework for the measurement, analysis, and reporting of soundscape perception #cite(<ISO12913Part2>) #cite(<ISO12913Part3>);.
+Since 2018, the ISO 12913 series of standards has provided a framework for the measurement, analysis, and reporting of soundscape perception #cite(<ISO12913Part2>) #cite(<ISO12913Part3>);.
 The standard outlines a structured approach to soundscape data collection, including the use of questionnaires, binaural recordings, and environmental measurements.
 While other software tools exist for conducting soundscape analysis \(see @sec-psychoacoustic for some examples), these are typically targeted towards audio analysis in the vein of soundscape ecology, rather than the analysis of soundscape perception data.
 Soundscapy aims to enable the analysis of human perceptual data from soundscapes, following the definition of 'soundscape' given in ISO 12913-1 #cite(<ISO12913Part1>);.

 In addition to implementing analysis methods for questionnaire data, Soundscapy also provides tools for the analysis of binaural recordings in line with ISO 12913-3.
 This includes the calculation of acoustic indices, such as the sound pressure level \(SPL) and psychoacoustic indices, such as the loudness level \(N) and sharpness \(S).
 This paper will provide an overview of these features as implemented in the current version \(v0.6), how these improve over existing tools, and a discussion of the future development of Soundscapy.